Skip to main content

 Extended relaxation allows muscles to reach deeper rest than normal baseline.

-The Science Behind PMR
+The Science Behind Progressive Muscle Relaxation

 When to practice